 The latest New Yorker of the Week, Andre Mitchell, leads a group in the East New York area of Brooklyn dedicated to stopping violence before it begins, in more ways than one.
-NY1's John Schiumo filed the following report.
+NY1's John Schiumo filed the following report, which was shot, written and edited by Rachel Smith.

 For the past ten years, Andre Mitchell has been looking out for his Brooklyn neighborhood.